 Is Premium Charge Fair and Legal?

-There’s no other way to explanation; Betfair brought in Premium Charge to make more money.
-If you’re a courtsider, or run automation (and always win).
+There’s no other way to explain; Betfair brought in Premium Charge to make more money.
+If you’re a courtsider or run automation (and always win).
 You should have to pay extra, because you are taking liquidity away for others with little to no risk.
 I feel that’s an honest view on PC.

 However, it’s very unfortunate that decent hard-working traders get hit with Premium Charge too.
 After taking risks and working so hard to get profitable, it can be frustrating.
 But let’s be honest… it’s like a badge of honour that very few get to wear!